-The name of the Club shall be the Winnington Park Rugby Football Club, (hereinafter called the Club), and the Club shall be affiliated to both the Rugby Football Union and the Cheshire Rugby Football Union.
+The name of the Club is Winnington Park Rugby Football Club, (hereinafter called the Club), and the Club shall be affiliated to both the Rugby Football Union and Cheshire Rugby Football Union.

 2: AIMS AND OBJECTIVES

-The object of the Club is to provide facilities and promote participation of the whole community in the sport of Rugby Union.
-In order to achieve this objective the Club will aim to:
+The objective of the Club is to provide facilities and promote the participation of the whole community in Rugby Union and sport in general.
+To achieve this objective, the Club will:

-5.Ensure a duty of care for all members and visitors of the Club. #
+Discharge a duty of care for all members and visitors of the Club

 3: CLUB COLOURS